About DHL Express

 In 2008 DHL opened a new shipment sorting hub in Leipzig/Halle, Germany.
 The hub became one of the largest logistics facilities in Europe and enabled the company to offer even shorter transit times to the most remote areas of the world.

-In Russia DHL operates the territory which covers over 6,000 locations and has about 130 offices in over 120 cities in the country.
-The total fleet of DHL Express in Russia now comprises over 950 vehicles.
-The company business unit in Russia is integrated into the international network via 2 dedicated flights carrying up to 32 tons of shipments daily and connecting Moscow and Leipzig, Saint-Petersburg and Helsinki.
+In Russia DHL operates the territory which covers over 8,200 locations and has about 190 offices in around the country.
+The total fleet of DHL Express in Russia now comprises over 550 vehicles.